Spring Break camp

 What will my child need to bring?

-*A sack lunch and a water bottle.
-We will be having hot chocolate breaks and snacks.
-We have a water cooler from which they can fill their water bottles.
+*A sack lunch, snack and a water bottle.
+We have a water cooler for refills.

 What about bad weather?

 The only thing that will stop us from riding is heavy rainfall and/or lightening.
 However, we have LOTS of activities to do inside the barn or classroom until the rain passes!
 Camp will not be cancelled due to weather.

 My child has food allergies.
 What special arrangements can be made to insure he/she will not be exposed to the foods they are allergic to?